MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/compiled-bindings.md

 > [!NOTE]
 > It's recommended to set the `x:DataType` attribute at the same level in the view hierarchy as the [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext) is set.

 At XAML compile time, any invalid binding expressions will be reported as build errors.
 However, the XAML compiler will only report a build error for the first invalid binding expression that it encounters.
-Any valid binding expressions that are defined on the `VisualElement` or its children will be compiled.
+Any valid binding expressions that are defined on the `VisualElement` or its children will be compiled, regardless of whether the [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext) is set in XAML or code.
 Compiling a binding expression generates compiled code that will get a value from a property on the *source*, and set it on the property on the *target* that's specified in the markup.
 In addition, depending on the binding expression, the generated code may observe changes in the value of the *source* property and refresh the *target* property, and may push changes from the *target* back to the *source*.

 > [!IMPORTANT]
 > Compiled bindings are currently disabled for any binding expressions that define the [`Source`](xref:Xamarin.Forms.Binding.Source) property.
 This is because the `Source` property is always set using the `x:Reference` markup extension, which can't be resolved at compile time.